Iraqi parliament backs government push to expel foreign troops

 Many Iraqis, including opponents of Soleimani, are angry with Washington for killing him and Muhandis on Iraqi soil, potentially dragging their country into another conflict.

-The parliamentary resolution was not enough for some Shi’ite leaders, like influential cleric Moqtada al-Sadr, whose militias fought U.S. troops in the past.
+The parliamentary resolution was not enough for some Shi’ite leaders, such as the influential cleric Moqtada al-Sadr, whose militia has fought U.S. troops in the past.

-“I consider this a weak response, insufficient against American violation of Iraqi sovereignty and regional escalation,” Sadr, who leads the largest bloc in parliament, said in a letter to the assembly read out by a supporter.
+“I consider this a weak response, insufficient against American violation of Iraqi sovereignty and regional escalation,” Sadr, who leads the largest bloc in parliament, said in a letter to the assembly.

-Sadr said the security agreement with the United States should be canceled immediately, its embassy closed down, its troops expelled in a “humiliating” manner, and communication with its government criminalized.
+Sadr said the security agreement with the United States should be canceled immediately, the U.S. embassy shut and U.S. troops expelled in a “humiliating” manner.

-The cleric, a populist who says he opposes both U.S. and Iranian interference in Iraq, seemed to move closer towards Tehran’s orbit, allying with his Iran-backed rivals, a dangerous escalation that could bring more violence.
+The cleric, who says he opposes both U.S. and Iranian interference, seemed to move closer towards Tehran’s orbit by allying with his Iranian-backed rivals.

 “I call on Iraq’s resistance groups and the groups outside Iraq to meet immediately and announce the formation of the International Resistance Legions,” he said.

-Iran-backed Iraqi militia Nujaba announced its readiness to join the regional militia alliance Sadr called for.
+The Iranian-backed Nujaba militia said it was ready to join such an international alliance.

-Abdul Mahdi said he had been scheduled to meet Soleimani the day he was killed, and that the general was due to deliver an Iranian response to a Saudi message Abdul Mahdi had earlier passed on to Tehran.
+Abdul Mahdi said he had been due to meet Soleimani the day he was killed, and that the general had been due to deliver an Iranian response to a message from Saudi Arabia that Abdul Mahdi had earlier passed to Tehran.

-The Saudis and Iranians were about to “reach a breakthrough over the situation in Iraq and the region”, Abdul Mahdi said.
-Then the United States killed Soleimani.
+Sunni Muslim Saudi Arabia and Shi’ite Iran, bitter rivals for influence across the Middle East, had been about to “reach a breakthrough over the situation in Iraq and the region”, Abdul Mahdi said.

-The Trump administration has said the Iranian commander was planning an imminent attack on Americans.
+The Trump administration has said Soleimani was planning an imminent attack on Americans.

-“What happened on Friday ... is a political assassination subject to wide legal debate even in the U.S. itself so how can Iraq accept it,” Abdul Mahdi said.

-He added that the killings will hamper the government’s ability to curb the worst impulses of the militias, adding Muhandis had played a large role in doing this.
+Abdul Mahdi said the killings would hamper the government’s ability to curb the worst impulses of the militias, adding that Muhandis had played a large role in this.

-“Before the assassination we had negotiating power and pressure tools in many cases and now have lost a lot of them.”

-PROTESTS In the southern city of Nassiriya, at least one anti-government protester was killed and three were wounded when pro-militia protesters carrying symbolic caskets for Soleimani and Muhandis tried to enter their protest camp and shots were fired, police and medical sources said.
+“Before the assassination we had negotiating power and pressure tools in many cases, and now have lost a lot of them.”
+In the southern city of Nassiriya, at least one anti-government protester was killed and three were wounded when pro-militia protesters carrying symbolic caskets for Soleimani and Muhandis tried to enter their protest camp and shots were fired, police and medical sources said.

 The anti-government protesters, like thousands across Iraq, have been demanding an overhaul of the entire political system since October and oppose the militias.